 We put up the most beautiful corn husk wreath on our front doors, which was all I needed to start the ball rolling on our fall front porch.
-After a few more flowers and pumpkins, we got to enjoy the porch for about 3 days before the kids started asking us to get the Halloween decor out!
+Corn husk wreaths a different spin then most fall wreaths, and they have a huge impact!
+You could easily consider your porch “done”, or add a few a pot of flowers, a pumpkin or two, and you’re all set.

-I wanted a slightly different take on a traditional wreath this year – something not very common.
-I was also envisioning a velvet bow (velvet is so good this time of year!).
-When I stumbled upon a gorgeous, generously sized corn husk wreath with a big gold velvet bow I couldn’t grab my wallet fast enough!
+I wanted a slightly different take on a traditional wreath this year.
+I was also envisioning a velvet bow (velvet is so good this time of year).
+When I stumbled upon a gorgeous, generously sized corn husk wreath with a big gold velvet bow I couldn’t add it to my cart fast enough!

 Two of them were meant to be that is!
 They are HUGE and come in two sizes.
 I can leave these here from August right through Thanksgiving.

 Corn husks are just the outer covering of an ear of corn.
-These wreaths will keep nicely in storage year, as long as you take care not to allow them to get wet!
-Keep them in a dry spot for storage and on a covered porch area.
+These wreaths will keep nicely in storage year after year so you can continue to use them.
+Just be careful to not to allow them to get wet, as that will damage them.
+Keep them in a dry spot for storage, and of course make sure your porch is covered porch from the elements.

 The Etsy shop owner reached out and was nice enough to give my readers 15% off any wreath in her shop, using code CHRISSY.
 See those gorgeous wreaths here: